 \Cref{fig:cloudapi} illustrates the threat where a user Alice accesses a cloud service through an edge device, and where some private information of Alice is stored.
 A second user, Eve, can then access the same cloud service through another device and potentially gain access to the stored private information, contrary to Alice's preferences.
 This attack surface is similar to the \cloudleak~scenario, with the main difference being the recipient, which is here a person, whereas, in the \cloudleak~scenario, it is an automated agent.

-An example of this threat is medical records, which can be collected from patients to a centralized database.
-A researcher with authorization to access the database can then potentially extract private information beyond the expected. \cite{Teixeira2018}
+An example of this threat is medical records, which can be collected from patients and stored in a centralized database.
+A researcher with authorization to access the database can then potentially extract private information beyond the expected~\cite{Teixeira2018}.

 The audio quality of speech pickup (in terms of, for example, signal-to-noise ratio or perceptual quality), as well as the usability of voice interfaces, can be improved by using all available connected devices with microphones in the same room or acoustic space~\cite{das2021enhancement,zarazaga2020acoustic,sigg2020provable}.
-Such collaboration can be realized with \changed{wireless acoustic sensor networks (WASNs)}, where several independent devices simultaneously pick up speech, and those channels are combined to obtain a high-quality signal (see \cref{fig:wasnthreat})~\cite{Nelus2022,zarazaga2022thesis}.
-A sensitive question is, however, authorization: Which devices are allowed to share information with each other?
+Such collaboration can be realized with {wireless acoustic sensor networks (WASNs)}, where several independent devices simultaneously pick up speech, and those channels are combined to obtain a high-quality signal (see \cref{fig:wasnthreat})~\cite{Nelus2022,zarazaga2022thesis}.
+A sensitive question, however, is authorization: Which devices are allowed to share information?

 One approach is to assume that devices that are in the same room or acoustic space can hear the same signal~\cite{zarazaga2022thesis,koppelmann22_interspeech}.
 Presence in the same space is thus already an implicit authorization to participate in a joint signal pickup.
 To protect privacy, it is then necessary to determine which devices reside in the same acoustic space.
 Devices in a different room can belong to the same company or family and be connected to the same network, but they are still outside the sphere of the current discussion.
 Without proper authorization mechanisms, devices outside the room could then gain access to private speech inside the room.